RodolfoFerro/technical-test-w-flask/README.md

   **This will create two roles in the database.**

+#### Extra comments

+- Since the 1-1 relationship has not been specified in more detail, the code for this section has been added, but it has been commented to avoid any possible malfunction inside the code.
+You can find this in the [`models.py`](https://github.com/RodolfoFerro/technical-test-w-flask/blob/master/models.py) script (lines 15 and 24).
+- **NOT A SINGLE LINTER HAS BEEN USED.** All the code structure is mainly based on my own practices trying to follow Python's philosophy.
+- **THE WHOLE CODE HAS BEEN DEVELOPED USING ONLY ATOM**, without any packages nor extra tools that may help during the development.

 ## Prerequisities

 Before you begin, ensure you have met the following requirements: